 - Mix flour, sugar, pumpkin spice, baking soda, baking powder and salt in a large mixing bowl.
 Set aside.

 - Beat eggs in separate bowl.
 Mix in pumpkin puree and oil.

 - Fold wet ingredients into dry ingredients until just combined.
 Do not overmix.
 Fold in chopped apple.

-- Line muffin pan with baking cups.
+- Line muffin pan with baking cups or spray each tin with cooking spray.
 Fill each muffin cup 3/4 full and bake 25-30 minutes, or until toothpick inserted in muffin comes out clean.